 Here is an overview of what your child will be learning this half term in the different subject areas.
 The Learning Challenge focus usually encompasses several curriculum areas.
 If you have any questions about the learning this half term, please contact us, as we are more than happy to discuss any queries with you.

-In maths this half term, we will be looking at statistics.
-This includes using and reading pictograms, bar charts and tables.
-In maths this half term, we will be looking at statistics.
-This includes using and reading pictograms, bar charts and tables.
-After finishing statistics, the children will be learning about fractions and developing an understanding that a fraction is a part of a whole.
+This half term, children will focus on length and measurement – children will be introduced to millimetres for the first time as well as building on their previous knowledge of understanding cm’s and m’s.
+Children will then go on to learn about fractions and developing an understanding that a fraction is a part of a whole.
 The children will start this unit by adding fractions to complete the whole and understanding the terms numerator and denominator.
 They will then look at tenths of an amount and how this arises from splitting a shape into 10 equal parts and how to count up and down in tenths.
 Next, we will look at recognising and using fractions as numbers including unit fractions and non-unit fractions with small denominators.
 Also to compare and order unit fractions, and fractions with the same denominators.
 Children will use apparatus to develop an understanding of fractions as numbers and fractions of objects with small denominators.

-Geography will be taught through our learning challenge looking at the countries and continents of the world and comparing the regions of Yorkshire and the Swiss Alps, with a particular focus on geographical features including mountains.
+Geography will be taught through our learning challenge looking at the countries and continents of the world and comparing how physical landscape features such as the River Nile were important to daily life in Ancient Egypt.

 In this unit children will learn to identify factors that affect their choices and practice skills for resisting unhelpful pressures or influences.
 They learn the importance of making informed choices about their health.
 There is a specific focus on smoking.